storybook-eol/react-native-storybook/docs/setup-ios.md

 # Setup Storybook for iOS

-Replacing the main *index.ios.js* maybe good for cuickly checking it out but for long term use, it is recommended to setup the storybook as a separate app.
+Replacing the main *index.ios.js* maybe good for quickly checking it out but for long term use, it is recommended to setup the storybook as a separate app.
 After completing these steps:

 - The storybook can be started without changing your app javascript files
 - Both the app and storybook can be installed on your device at the same time